brunosan/cv/index.md

 ## Awards and Nominations ##
 * Proposed to be nominated Young Global Leader of the World Economic Forum for class 2013.
-* Main Project Manager for “Know your World”, awarded at “Apps for Development” competition from the World Bank.
+* Main Project Manager for “Know your World”, awarded at “Apps for Development” World Bank competition.
 2011-2010
-* Mirzayan Fellow, 2010: The National Academies Christine Mirzayan Science & Technology Policy Graduate Fellowship Program.
+* Mirzayan Fellow, 2010: The National Academies Mirzayan Science & Technology Policy Fellowship.
 * PhD (Dr. rer. nat.) *magna cum laude*.
 University of Goettingen, Germany (2008)
 * ESA Astronaut Selection preliminary Candidate (2008)

 ## Languages ##